ptal0003/asprilo-replan/README.md

 It is received by the "Network.py" file at  https://github.com/ptal0003/asprilo-replan/blob/3ee81e8e97b1fca0f340b2b6da6a743fd89efd0b/visualizer/visualizer/network.py#L181

 "Network.py" can be modified to make changes to the model and/or invoke the solver.

+**Changes made to Asprilo**
+The default solver in Asprilo uses encodings and passes instance/plan data directly to the Clingo which works using Answer Set Programming.
+This solver takes the model from the currently visualized instance/plan and generates a new solution.
+However, the specific manner in which Clingo generates solutions and makes use of encodings is not documented very well, and hence is hard to understand.
+Moreover, the lazycbs solver being used does not need any encodings, unlike Clingo.
+Since ASP may not be followed by every solver, it is difficult to extract data from the ASP solvers and creating middleware to convert that data into a format supported by the new solver.
+Therefore, Asprilo has been modified such that it stores the instance, the complete plan and the remaining plan.
+The new solver can simply read from these files and middleware can be written to convert the atoms into a format supported by the solver, which is more convenient and easier to understand than the existing approach.